Skip to main content

 Rhian Thomas MBE, Area Business Manager

-Rhian was awarded the MBE for her services to the Criminal Justice System.
+Rhian was awarded an MBE in 2022 for her services to the Criminal Justice System.

 The Magistrates’ Court Unit prosecutes a wide range of offences where the maximum sentence for each offence does not exceed six months' imprisonment or one year if two or more relevant offences are to be considered.
 All cases commence in the magistrates’ court.